 The complex volcanic soils of Etna, combined with some of the highest elevations for vineyards in Europe at 3,000+ feet, can produce wines with immense complexity and freshness.
 A sense if refinement comes across in the density without excessive weight, allowing for transparency of terroir.
 Most vines are trained in the traditional bush-vine method, which works well in the rocky soils that see a lot of wind and sunlight at these high altitudes.

 My final bottle of 6 I bought on release and the best.
 Deep crimson in colour - quite dark for 19 years of age.
 Notes of violets and all the classic Cabernet descriptors of Bay leaf and cassis.
 On the palate a beautiful mature Cabernet blend at the peak of its powers.
 Really enjoyed this.
 Jancis Robinson MW compared this to Margaux.
 A tradition of female Wine making with Di Cullen as Winemaker from 1971 until 1989 when daughter Vanya took over and continues to this day.
-Consistently one of Margaret River’s better Cabernets. — a year ago
+Consistently one of Margaret River’s better Cabernets. — 2 years ago

 Outstanding Texas Merlot!
 When your wife is traveling and you can't open a bottle without her......
 Helloooo Coravin! 😂